 That night, I went home from the hospital and read everything the doctors gave us several times.
 While the information educated me to the medical facts of my son's condition, it did little to ease my concerns about his future.
 In the following days and weeks, we met with doctors from the University of Connecticut Craniofacial Team that would perform Billy's surgeries.
 We also met parents of other children born with a cleft lip and palette.
 We learned that Billy would need two surgeries in the first year of his life- one at three months to close his lip and another later that year to repair his palette.
 At eight years of age, he would also need a bone graft to reconstruct his gum line.
 While understanding the surgical procedures was helpful, hearing from other parents with children that had undergone similar surgeries truly gave us hope and comfort.

 From the beginning, our experience with a newborn was much different that what we had prepared for.
 Since babies with a cleft can't form a seal to suck on a bottle, we had to learn how to feed Billy with special bottles.
 He had to learn to gulp the formula as we squeezed it out, often gagging in the process.
 After significant practice and patience, Billy was eating well and gaining weight.
 When we took him out in public, people would sometimes gawk or make inconsiderate remarks about his appearance.
-I have always believed that God doesn't give you more than you can handle, so we just took everything one day at a time.
+I have always believed that God doesn't give us more than we can handle, so we just took everything one day at a time.
 Initially, I couldn't wait for Billy to have the surgery, but by the time it was scheduled, I loved his little face just the way it was.
 I really hated that he would have to go through the ordeal of surgery at such a young age.
 The first year of Billy's life was a whirlwind of doctors visits and surgeries.

 A year later, Billy had successfully undergone both surgeries and was doing great.
 We had been extremely fortunate to have wonderful craniofacial doctors working in our area and they did a tremendous job.
 After our life had shifted to a "more typical" parental experience, Diann and I began to wonder what we could do to help other families with babies born with clefts.
 We remembered that first day and how scared we were.
 We also remembered the informative materials that the hospital had given us immediately after Billy's birth.
 Since Diann is a graphic designer and I am an illustrator, we decided to produce a brochure for parents.

 Rather than just providing medical facts, this brochure would be written from a parent's perspective.
 Much like the encouragement that other parents had given us, we hoped that telling Billy's story could provide hope and reassurance to families with cleft palette babies.
 Diann and I wrote it together and I created illustrations to accompany the text.
 Then Diann did the design work and her printing friends were kind enough to donate the printing costs.
 We gave the brochures to the Connecticut Children's Medical Center, and for the next ten years, the brochures were distributed to families of newborn babies born with a cleft.
-In the years that followed, numerous families contacted us and told us that the brochure helped them through a difficult time so I consider this to be the most meaningful thing my wife and I have ever done with our talent.
+In the years that followed, numerous families contacted us and told us that the brochure helped them through a difficult time, so I consider this to be the most meaningful thing my wife and I have ever done with our talents.